 GeneCards Summary for CHMP4A Gene

 CHMP4A (Charged Multivesicular Body Protein 4A) is a Protein Coding gene.
 Diseases associated with CHMP4A include Cataract 31, Multiple Types.
-Among its related pathways are Infectious disease and HIV Life Cycle.
+Among its related pathways are Cellular Senescence and mTOR signalling.
 GO annotations related to this gene include protein homodimerization activity and lipid binding.
 An important paralog of this gene is CHMP4B.

 UniProtKB/Swiss-Prot for CHMP4A Gene